 The Swan, No. 1 (1915 CE)

-The painting feels perfectly symmetrical yet vibrating with tension, like the moment before reconciliation or transcendence.
+The swan, a painting that feels perfectly symmetrical yet vibrating with tension, like the moment before reconciliation or transcendence.

 Date1915 CE